EKarton/On-Transit-App/Frontend/Android App/README.md

 - License

 ### Overview
 When the user launches the app, it will fetch the nearby trips from their location and time.
-If the user can be on more than one possible bus / train, it will ask the user to clarify which bus / train the user is on.
+If the user can be on more than one possible bus, it will ask the user to clarify which bus the user is on.
 <div width="100%">
     <p align="center">
 <img src="https://raw.githubusercontent.com/EKarton/On-Transit-App/master/Frontend/Android%20App/docs/AndroidApp-GettingTrips-View.jpg" width="200px"/>